 On weekends, if you are keen on antiques, vintage or military objects, you will love to check what Russian street vendors have to offer you.

-Walk a bit further away of the city center and experience the real life of locals.
+Walk a bit further away from the city center and experience the real life of locals.
 You will be surprised by people’s peacefulness and their friendly manners.

 You can also indulge yourself into the town’s fresh produce market, just behind the Nativity Church.

-More than travelling in a breakaway country, in Transnistria you will feel like travelling back in time – to the Soviet Union – USSR.
+More than traveling in a breakaway country, in Transnistria you will feel like traveling back in time – to the Soviet Union – USSR.

 Pridnestrovian Moldavian Republic important dates